skyzyx/resume/README.md

 # Ryan Parman

+## Summary

+### Professional Blurb

+“Ryan Parman is experienced at nearly every level of the web stack, from the frontend to the backend, to the systems, servers, and ops.
+He is an engineer who is fiercely passionate about the user experience and interaction of a product.
+He inherently understands that the customer is the single most valuable asset an organization can have, and is driven by the unrelenting pursuit of customer-driven focus, ideals and user experience.”

+### If we were having coffee…

 I have been building things for the web since 1998.
 I’ve lived through the browser wars (both of them), I’ve worked on multiple high-profile projects, and have maintained server clusters that have had hundreds of millions of dollars flowing through them (figuratively, of course).

 I have experience with startups, not-so-startups, and Fortune 500s.
 I have lots of experience working with large teams, as well as across teams, to get projects completed.

 I have experience taking the long-view on things that people might not understand today.
 I understand that “perfect” is the enemy of “done”, but also that we “must not ship crap.”
-I understand that the minimum viable product of a motorcycle isn’t  the wheels or the chassis, but a tricycle.
+I understand that the “minimum viable product” version of a motorcycle isn’t the chrome wheels or a nice chassis, but a tricycle.
+I understand that it’s easy to ship something, but hard to maintain it.
+You need diligence, focus, patience, and lots of really good documentation to be successful.

+I believe that for any software that you write, documentation is worth 50% of your grade.
+If you have spectacular code, but you skip the documentation (or write really bad documentation), you get an _F_ .
+I also believe that your code doesn't function unless an automated test confirms it.
+I frequently ask myself, “What happens to the projects I own if I get hit by a bus?
+How screwed is my team?”

 I excel in teams that care about the customer or end-user, and want to make things better tomorrow than they are today.
 I excel in teams where I am given the latitude to make decisions, and work across teams to deliver the best possible customer experience.
 I excel in teams where merit and experience trump job titles.